PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 Octave button globally shifts ALL track notes up +1ve or +2ve ON TOP of any existing per-track transposition.

 FAR from perfect.
 Open to improvements - throw me a pull request.

+TO DO:
+- CHORD mode
+- Song mode